apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 ### format

 Data format.
 The default format is json.
+Optional text format, canal-json and debezium-json.
-Optional text format.
-The default field separator is ",".
+If you use json or text format.
+The default field separator is ", ".
 If you customize the delimiter, add the "field_delimiter" option.
+If you use canal format, please refer to [canal-json](../formats/canal-json.md) for details.
+If you use debezium format, please refer to [debezium-json](../formats/debezium-json.md) for details.

 ### field_delimiter